Coded Computing for Distributed Graph Analytics: Problem Setting

 \section{Problem Setting}

-We now describe the setting and formulate the distributed graph analytics problem.
+We now describe the setting and formulate our distributed graph analytics problem.
 In particular, we specify our computation model, distributed implementation model and our problem formulation based on random graphs.